-The critical flow orifice used in the T300/T300M is designed to provide a flow rate of 800 cc/min.
+The critical flow orifice used in the T300/T300M provides a flow rate of 800 cc/min.

 13.3.2.
 PARTICULATE FILTER

 The T300/T300M Analyzer comes equipped with a 47 mm diameter, Teflon, particulate filter with a 5 micron pore size.
 The filter is accessible through the front panel, which folds down to allow access, and should be changed according to the suggested maintenance schedule described in Table 11-1.